On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Problem Formulation and Preliminaries

 \subsection{Universal Sampling}

-As was shown in \cite{ChenEldarGoldsmith2012}, the optimal sampling mechanism for a given LTI channel with perfect CSI extracts out a frequency set with the highest SNR and hence suppresses aliasing.
-Such alias-suppressing sampler may achieve very low capacity for some channel realizations.
-In this paper, we desire a sampler that operates independent of the instantaneous CSI, and our objective is to design a single linear sampling system that achieves to within a minimal gap of the Nyquist-rate capacity across all possible channel realizations.
-The availability of CSI to the transmitter, the receiver and the sampler is illustrated in Fig. \ref{fig:ProblemFormulation-Minimax}.
+As was shown in \cite{ChenEldarGoldsmith2012}, the optimal sampling mechanism for a given LTI channel with perfect CSI extracts out the frequency set with the highest SNR and hence suppresses aliasing.
+Such an alias-suppressing sampler may result in a very low capacity for some channel support.
+In this paper, we desire a sampler that operates independent of the instantaneous subband occupancy, and our objective is to design a single linear sampling system that incurs minimal information rate loss across all possible channel occupancy.
+In particular, the information rate loss we consider is the gap between the capacity under sampling with and without spectral occupancy (i.e. Fig. \ref{fig:ProblemFormulation-Minimax}(a) vs. Fig. \ref{fig:ProblemFormulation-Minimax}(b)).